Back to guidesFuneral costs and pricing

 After-hours transfer: $165 to $670.
 Most deaths occur outside business hours.
 Some providers (Tony Hollands) include after-hours transfers at no extra cost.
 Others charge $165 to $670 on top.

 Weekend or public holiday service: $765 to $1,800.
-Saturday funerals at H&A cost up to $1,800 extra.
-Public holiday transfers at Lovell Meizer cost $495.
+At the time of our research (June 2026), examples included Saturday funerals at one provider (H&A) priced up to around $1,800 extra, and public holiday transfers at another (Lovell Meizer) at around $495.
+These surcharges vary by provider.

 Long-distance transport: $2 to $7.50 per km.
 Triggered outside a 50km to 100km radius.
-A 200km regional transfer at the higher rate adds $1,500 to the invoice.
+As an illustration, a 200km regional transfer at the higher rate would add around $1,500 to the invoice.

 Embalming: $550 to $1,600.
 Not legally required in most Australian states for standard-timeframe funerals.
 Required for repatriation overseas.
 Sometimes presented as mandatory for viewings when it is not.